manfe/weather-app/README.md

 If the partner is a new one, need to add a parser to normalize the response to base json format to be easiser to make calculations with them.

 see formatted files on `tests/mocks/responses/formatted_*_temps.json`

+# Tests
+To run the tests you should run the command: `vendor/bin/phpunit --bootstrap vendor/autoload.php tests/`